Pvt. Raymond Jospeh McCreanor

 Raymond was inducted into the U. S. Army on March 28, 1941, in Cleveland and joined the 192nd Tank Battalion at Fort Knox, Kentucky in early 1941.
 He was assigned to C Company to fill out the company's roster.

 He took part in maneuvers in the late summer of 1941.
 After the maneuvers, at Camp Polk, Louisiana, he learned he was being sent overseas with his battalion.
 After a leave home, he traveled west, by train, to San Francisco.
 There, his company was taken by ferry to Angel Island.
 During his stay, he was inoculated and received a physical.

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 The morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor just ten hours earlier.
 They were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.

 All morning, the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the tankers hears planes approaching the airfield from the north.
 When bombs began exploding on the runways, they knew the planes were Japanese.

 The tank battalion received orders on December 21st that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.